Interstellar (film): Theatrical

-Before Interstellar's public release, Paramount CEO Brad Grey hosted a private screening on October 19, 2014, at an IMAX theater in Lincoln Square, Manhattan.
+Before Interstellar's public release, Paramount CEO Brad Grey hosted a private screening on October 19, 2014, at the AMC Lincoln Square IMAX theater in Manhattan, New York.
 Paramount then showed Interstellar to some of the industry's filmmakers and actors in a first-look screening at the California Science Center on October 22.
 On the following day, the film was screened at the TCL Chinese Theatre in Los Angeles, California for over 900 members of the Screen Actors Guild.
 The film premiered on October 26 at the TCL Chinese Theatre in Los Angeles, and in Europe on October 29 at the Odeon Leicester Square in London.
-The film premiered on November 7 in Canada.

-Interstellar was released early on November 4 in various 70 mm IMAX film, 70 mm film and 35 mm film theaters, and had a limited release in North America (United States and Canada) on November 5, with a wide release on November 7.
-The film was released in Belgium, France, and Switzerland on November 5, the United Kingdom on November 7 and in additional territories in the following days.
+Interstellar was released early on November 4 in various 70 mm IMAX film, 70 mm film and 35 mm film theaters, and had a limited release in North America on November 5, with a wide release on November 7.
+The film was released in Belgium, France, and Switzerland on November 5, the UK on November 7 and in additional territories in the following days.
 For the limited North American release, Interstellar was projected from 70 mm and 35 mm film in 249 theaters that still supported those formats, including at least forty-one 70 mm IMAX theaters.
 A 70 mm IMAX projector was installed at the TCL Chinese Theatre in Los Angeles to display the format.
 The film's wide release expanded to theaters that showed it digitally.
 Paramount Pictures distributed the film in North America, and Warner Bros. distributed it in the remaining territories.
-The film was released in over 770 IMAX screens worldwide, which was the largest global release in IMAX cinemas, until surpassed by Universal Pictures' Furious 7 (2015) with 810 IMAX theaters.
+The film was released in over 770 IMAX screens worldwide, which was the largest global release in IMAX theaters, until surpassed by Universal Pictures' Furious 7 (2015) with 810 IMAX theaters.

 Interstellar was an exception to Paramount Pictures' goal to stop releasing films on film stock and to distribute them only in digital format.
 According to Pamela McClintock of The Hollywood Reporter, the initiative to project Interstellar on film stock would help preserve an endangered format, which was supported by Christopher Nolan, J. J. Abrams, Quentin Tarantino, Judd Apatow, Paul Thomas Anderson, and other filmmakers.
-McClintock reported that theatre owners saw this as "backward," as nearly all theatres in the US had been converted to digital projection.
+McClintock reported that theatre owners saw this as "backward", as nearly all theatres in the US had been converted to digital projection.

+Interstellar was re-released in theaters on December 6, 2024, for its 10th anniversary, showing in 70 mm IMAX and digital formats.
+At the weekend box office, the re-release grossed $14 million worldwide, boosting the film's total box office figure to $720 million globally.
+With the re-release, the film also crossed the $200 million box office threshold in the United States, and has gone on to be the highest-grossing IMAX re-release of all time, accumulating $24.4 million at the worldwide box office, as of December 20, 2024.